featherlessai/featherless-podcast/README.md

-# PDF to Podcast Pipeline
+# PDF to Podcast pipeline with Open-models

 ![PDF to Podcast Pipeline](assets/podcastbanner.jpeg)